-I am currently Associate Research Professor in the Department of Urban + Environmental Policy + Planning and Director of Programs and Research for the Talloires Network and at Tufts University and Visiting Scholar in the College of Education and Human Development at the University of Massachusetts Boston.
+I am an Associate Research Professor in the Department of Urban + Environmental Policy + Planning and Director of the Talloires Network at Tufts University, and a Visiting Scholar in the College of Education and Human Development at the University of Massachusetts Boston.

 University of Pennsylvania, Ph.D. in City Planning